chanmix51/elcaro/documentation/article.md

 The classes in the `Base` sub namespace contain structure definition deducted from the database.
 This files are overwritten every time the database is introspected, it would be sad some of your code to be there.
 This is why the `Map` class inherits from its `Base` sister.
 This is where you can describe your model definition.

-ORMs users will also not be surprised to see the `Map` class is the tool that will manage their matching entity's life with the database:
+ORM users will also not be surprised to see the `Map` class is the tool that will manage their matching entity's life with the database:

  * `DepartmentMap` saves, generates and returns collections of `Department` entities ;
  * `EmployeeMap` saves, generates and returns collections of `Employee` entities.